Xiaoming94/RustQuiz_NexerRnD/basics/questions.md

 ```

 This implementation is not really ideal... but ignore it for now.
-* What's the difference between using an enum in `match` vs using some other types? (like a string or numeric type (u32,i32,f32))
+* What's the difference between using an enum in `match` vs using some other types? (like a string or numeric type (u32,i32,f32)) \
+**Answer:** Since there are finite number of values for an enum, you can match with every possible values without using a default (i.e. `_`) case.
-* While not related to enums, what do you think is the difference between the functions declared with `pub fn` and those declared with only `fn`?
+* While not related to enums, what do you think is the difference between the functions declared with `pub fn` and those declared with only `fn`? \
+**Answer:** The latter is private and only visible in the module where the struct or enum is defined.
 * (Recommended to use playground) You can also avoid creating functions like `create_rectangle()` and `rectangle_area()` using the syntax
 ```rust